pospi/talk-solidity-blockchain-intro/solidity-notes.md

 ```
 library Set {
-    // We define a new struct datatype that will be used to
-    // hold its data in the calling contract.
     struct Data { mapping(uint => bool) flags; }

-    // Note that the first parameter is of type "storage
-    // reference" and thus only its storage address and not
-    // its contents is passed as part of the call.
-This is a
-    // special feature of library functions.
-It is idiomatic
-    // to call the first parameter 'self', if the function can
-    // be seen as a method of that object.
     function insert(Data storage self, uint value)
         returns (bool)
     {